Webstrates/bustle-docs/query-language/bustle-query-language.md

 start >= 12312312 AND <-participates-['Some individual name', 'Some other dude']
 ```

 Indicate that we want to follow the *continiues* relation a variable number of steps.
+TODO - can this be done?

 ```
 A = '1' AND -continues*->{name = 'MyTag'}